AydarZaynutdinov/cloud-microservices/README.md

 ##### lab-4-sentence
 This client create sentence using `lab-4-words` project.
-This one also use `lab-3-server` to get properties for each instance (except one of `noun` instance) from `application.properties` file.
+This one also use `lab-3-server` to get properties for each instance.

 ##### lab-4-words
-This project contains 6 instances:
+This project contains 5 instances:
  - `lab-4-adjective` (1 instance)
  - `lab-4-article` (1 instance)
- - `lab-4-noun` (2 instances)
+ - `lab-4-noun` (1 instances)
  - `lab-4-subject` (1 instance)
  - `lab-4-verb` (1 instance)

 Each instance randomly generates word associated with his properties which he gets from `lab-3-server`.

 ### cloud-ribbon
 This is a study example to learn spring-cloud-ribbon framework.
-It works as a cloud-eureka but it also uses ribbon-framework to use both of `noun` instances with using `load-balancer`.
+This project contains`lab-5-sentence` which uses ribbon framework and `lab-5-words` which is a duplicate of `lab-4-words` but it also contains one more instance for `lab-4-noun` service.